Echo TCP server in Clojure

 (defn- client-handler [client-socket handler] (future (with-open [in (BufferedReader.
 (InputStreamReader. (.getInputStream client-socket))) out (PrintWriter. (.getOutputStream client-socket) true)] (handle-input {:in in :out out :handler handler}))))

-(defn create-tcp-server [{:keys [port handler]}] (with-open [socket (ServerSocket. port)] (while true (client-handler (.accept socket) handler))))
+(defn create-tcp-server [{:keys [port handler]}] (with-open [socket (ServerSocket. port)] (while true (client-handler (.accept socket) handler))))This accepts multiple clients but there’s not way to shutdown the server.

 (ns user (:require [clojure.string :as str]) (:import (java.net ServerSocket) (java.io BufferedReader InputStreamReader PrintWriter)))